mdwiltfong/FlightTrackerCLI/README.md

 - `jest`: A JavaScript testing framework.
 - `BitWarden CLI`: A command-line interface for BitWarden, used for securely storing and retrieving credentials.
+- `yargs`: A library for building command-line interfaces.
+- `chalk`: A library for styling terminal output (version 4.1.2).

 ## How to Contribute